Tellusant/docs/index.md

 Here we recommend high quality readings by external authorities, touching on our mission on to transform strategy development.
 #### [External Citations](citations/index.md)
 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) cite Tellusant and its team members publicly.

----
-We may refer to, but do not divulge, **trade secrets** on this site.
-See a non-exhaustive list here: [Tellusant trade secrets](trade-secrets.md).